dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/project-dependencies.md

 When working in a Development environment, cross-project `ref`s normally resolve to the Production environment of the project.
 However, to protect production data, set up a [Staging deployment environment](/docs/deploy/deploy-environments#staging-environment) within your projects.

 With a staging environment integrated into the project, dbt Mesh automatically fetches public model information from the producer’s staging environment if the consumer is also in staging.
-Similarly, if the consumer is in production, dbt Mesh fetches from the producer’s production environment.
+Similarly, dbt Mesh fetches from the producer’s production environment if the consumer is in production.
 This ensures consistency between environments and adds a layer of security by preventing access to production data during development workflows.

 Read [Why use a staging environment](/docs/deploy/deploy-environments#why-use-a-staging-environment) for more information about the benefits.